MiguelMSandin/phylogeniesQuickStart/README.md

 Maximum Likelihood ([Felsenstein, 1981](https://link.springer.com/article/10.1007/BF01734359)) maximises model parameters (treated as constants) across different [bootstraps](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) (or "replicates") to find a higher likelihood.

 At the end, all the different replicates can be summarised into a **consensus** tree **or** simply take the **best likelihood scoring** tree.
-Either way, nodes can be annotated on the basis of how many times this given node have appeared across the different bootstraps, which is refer to as the **bootstrap support** (from 1 to 100).
+Either way, nodes can be annotated on the basis of how many times a given node has appeared across the different bootstraps, which is referred to as the **bootstrap support** (from 1 to 100).

 ![Step4.2](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/Figure6_step4.2_ML.png)